argoproj-labs/argocd-vault-plugin/README.md

 | IBM_API_KEY    | IBM Cloud IAM API Key      | Required with `TYPE` of `secretmanager` and `AUTH_TYPE` of `iam` |

 ### Full List of Supported Annotation
 We support two different annotations that can be used inside a kubernetes resource.
-These annotations will override any corrisponding configuration set via Environment Variable or Configuration File.
+These annotations will override any corresponding configuration set via Environment Variable or Configuration File.

 | Annotation | Description |
 | ---------- | ----------- |